Cam0505/CamOnAirflow/dbt/models/docs.md

 The ICAO code of the airport where the flight landed.
 Null if the arrival airport could not be determined.
 {% enddocs %}

+{% docs arrival_airport_flights %}
+The number of flights arriving at the most popular arrival airport for the given period.
+{% enddocs %}

 {% docs arrival_datetime %}
 The UTC datetime when the flight arrived, derived from the last seen timestamp.
+{% enddocs %}

+{% docs avg_distance_km %}
+The average great-circle distance (in kilometers) flown by flights in the given period.
+{% enddocs %}

+{% docs avg_flight_time_minutes %}
+The average flight time (in minutes) for flights in the given period.
 {% enddocs %}

 # B